cloudfoundry/docs-bosh/content/noble-migration.md

 In Noble we switched from resolved to systemd-resolve, with this change and to be backwards compatible with our bosh-dns release some configuration are necessary in the runtime config for DNS. if you are uing the latest bosh-deployment or bosh bootloader. than you can ignore this.

-with the following PR in bosh-deployment repo [#467](https://github.com/cloudfoundry/bosh-deployment/pull/467) we added the following configuration.
+With the following PR in bosh-deployment repo [#467](https://github.com/cloudfoundry/bosh-deployment/pull/467) we added the following configuration.

 ```yaml